June Glacier National Park Itinerary

 Day 4: Best June Adventures in Glacier National Park

-If the Going to the Sun Road hasn’t fully open to vehicles, we think you’re in luck.
-This means you can to sign up for our Paddle and Pedal trip – the ultimate June adventure in Glacier!
+If June, you can double your day by signing up for our Paddle and Pedal trip!
 In the morning, you’ll explore the whitewater section of the Middle Fork of the Flathead River, checking rafting Glacier National Park off your bucket list.
 Arrive back at our office around lunchtime – which we provide – and change into dry biking clothes.

 This afternoon, the gorgeous, car free Going to the Sun Road awaits you.
 We guide bike — on e-bikes or regular bikes — tours in the spring because the alpine section of the Road is closed to vehicles but open to hiker-biker traffic.
 It’s so relaxing to ride bikes without any cars on the Road.
 We take advantage of the afternoon warmth and the beautiful light with a 1:30pm departure.
 This timing also typically ensures that the plow crew is finished up, too.
 That way, we can bike as far as possible up the Sun Road, into the stunning alpine.
 We’ll enjoy dinner along the way, and return to the office around 7:30pm.